wylswz/CryptoChat/Contributions.md

 ## Fei Zhou(fzzh)
 - Design and implement data model and local datatabse
   - Design data model of message, dialog and user
-  - Implemented nteract with backend operation
+  - Implemented user adapter to interact with backend operation
   - Compat with remote firebase
   - Support real-time update after operation or receiving message
   - Optimize based on the requirement of service process